clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/Jorya-Zhou.JPG"/>
         <h3 class="team-member-name">Jorya Zhou</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">Hi, everyone!
-I'm Jorya Zhou Qingzhuo, a year 2 student majoring in Economics and Finance.
-I've been fascinated by the stock market and investing strategies.
-That's why I joined the CIM to learn analyzing methods and gain insight into the financial industry.
-Being a part of CIM must be an enriching experience where I can study the dynamics of the stock market, understand how the financial market functions, and uncover strategies for consistent returns.</p>
+        <p class="team-member-description">Jorya Zhou Qingzhuo, a second-year student majoring in Economics and Finance, possesses a profound fascination for the stock market and investment strategies.
+Seeking to deepen her understanding of financial markets, she eagerly joined the CIM with the aim of acquiring analytical skills and gaining valuable insights into the dynamic world of finance.
+Jorya views her involvement in CIM as an enriching opportunity to delve into the complexities of the stock market, comprehend the inner workings of the financial industry, and uncover strategies that can yield consistent returns.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">